Zamiell/isaac-achievement-randomizer/docs/about.md

 18. Corpse 2

 - There are 34 main characters.
-- There are 15 boss objectives and 18 floor objectives, which makes 33 in total.
+- There are 13 boss objectives and 18 floor objectives, which makes 31 in total.
-- Thus, since The Lost & Tainted Lost do not have floor objectives, there are (34 - 2) x 33 = 1086 character-based objectives.
+- Thus, since The Lost & Tainted Lost do not have floor objectives, there are (34 - 2) x 31 = 992 character-based objectives.

+### Boss-Based Objectives

+There is one unlock for surviving for 2 minutes without taking damage for each boss.
+Thus, there are ? boss-based objectives.

 ### Challenge-Based Objectives

-There is one achievement for completing each challenge.
-Thus, there are 45 challenge-based achievements.
+There is one unlock for completing each challenge.
+Thus, there are 45 challenge-based objectives.

 ### Total

-There are 1086 + 45 = 1131 objectives in total.
+There are 1086 + ? + 45 = 1131 objectives in total.

 <br>